 In other news, Forbes recently put a map up online that shows where people are moving to these days.
 The one below is for Los Angeles, CA. Red lines mean outward movement, black lines mean inward movement (the page/graphic has since been removed).

 Here's the link for those of you who are curious to see what it shows about other places.

 One of my favorite books has a line that claims, "when you really want something, the whole universe conspires" to make it come true.
-Now, that's an awesome idea from an awesome fictional story, but it seems that I am apparently the exception to that rule in real life.
+Now, that's a lovely idea from an awesome fictional story, but it seems that I am apparently the exception to that rule in real life.
 But, it is a nice thought, and who knows, maybe someday I'll look back and find that it's true.

 Well, that's it for today.
 Signing off, drinking the rest of my espresso, and reminding pushing myself to keep my chin upand keep trying.

 This week, I applied for at least 8 jobs that are internal to the company I work for, and at least 4 that were external.
 I would MUCH prefer to stay with the company I'm with, however.

 I have a lot of tenure, knowledge, and experience with my current employer, and it would be great to leverage and expand those experiences in our NY headquarters.